-The smartest way to pay off your student loans is to pick one loan, and attack it, paying down as much as possible whenever you have extra money.
-Most people elect to try and pay off their smallest loan, or their highest interest loan.
-These approaches, known as the avalanche and snowball methods can make debt disappear dramatically quicker.
+The smartest way to pay off your student loans is to pick one loan and attack it.
+Pay down as much as possible whenever you have extra money.
+Most people elect to try and pay off their smallest loan or their highest interest loan.
+These approaches, known as the avalanche and snowball methods, can make debt disappear dramatically quicker.

 Even if you can only afford a little bit more than the minimum payment, it can make a difference.
 In many cases, an extra $10 per month can make a noticeable dent in the loan.

-As noted earlier, for federal loans there are a number of repayment plan options.
+As noted earlier, for federal loans, there are many repayment plan options.
 These include repayment plans based upon your income.
+Many borrowers qualify for $0 per month payments.
 No matter how low your income, ignoring the debt is never a good idea.

-There are a number of programs to help borrowers who cannot afford the bills that arrive each month.
+There are several programs to help borrowers who cannot afford the bills that arrive each month.
 Between these hardship based options and student loan forgiveness programs, most borrowers can find a light at the end of the tunnel… if they just do a little research.
-The Student Loan Toolbox has a number of different resources available to help borrowers who don’t think they can keep up with payments.

 All borrowers should recognize that interest is the enemy in student loan repayment.
 Interest is how lenders make money.

-If you are barely able to make payments on your student loans, some private loan lenders are actually offering programs to lower your interest rate.
-These programs are not required by the loan contract, but offered by lenders to help borrowers who are struggling.
+If you can barely make payments on your student loans, some private loan lenders offer programs to lower your interest rate.
+These programs are not required by the loan contract.
+Instead, they are provided by lenders to help struggling borrowers.

-On the other side of the coin, some people have a solid income and are doing fine with their student debt.
-Those in stronger financial positions can refinance their debt to below 3% interest.
+On the other side of the coin, some people have a stable income and are doing fine with their student debt.
+Those in stronger financial positions can refinance their debt to around 2% interest.
 Over the life of the loan, this could result in a savings of tens of thousands of dollars.

-Delaying payment simply means that the monthly bills will be larger when repayment actually starts.
-Most federal borrowers will be better off enrolling in an income-driven repayment plan rather than delaying payments.
-The income-driven plans like IBR, PAYE, and REPAYE all can have zero dollar per month payments, but it helps borrowers get started towards student loan forgiveness.
+Delaying payment means that the monthly bills will be larger when repayment starts.
+Most federal borrowers will be better off enrolling in an income-driven repayment plan rather than postponing payments.
+The income-driven plans like IBR, PAYE, and REPAYE all can have $0 per month payments, but it helps borrowers get started towards student loan forgiveness.